yoember/yoember.github.io/index.md

 });
 ```

+Try out the above example in your code.

-* More about `Ember.computed` short versions: http://emberjs.com/api/classes/Ember.computed.html
+* More about `Ember.computed` short syntax: http://emberjs.com/api/classes/Ember.computed.html (Check all the methods on that page.)

 #### isValid

-More elegant solution if we enable our "Invite me" button only when input box contains a valid email address.
+Let's go further.
+It would be more elegant solution if we enable our "Invite me" button only when input box contains a valid email address.

+We use `Ember.computed.match()` short computed property function to check the validity of the string.
+But we need the negated version of this `isValid` computed property.
+We can use the `Ember.computed.not()` for this.

 ``` javascript
 // app/controllers/index.js